Manage data ArcGIS Online

 You identified three audience needs for your data: public viewing; public contributing; and city staff viewing, contributing, and updating.
 First, you'll create a view for city staff who need to report coyote activity and see all recent reports.

-- Click Create View Layer and for Choose the method for creating the view layer click View layer.
+2. Click Create view layer and click View layer.

-- In the Create View Layer window, in the Layers pane, the coyotes_oakville layer is selected by default.
+3. In the Create view layer window, in the Layers pane, ensure the coyotes_oakville layer is selected.
 Click Next.

 The Layer definitions pane appears.